w3c/wai-tutorials/source/menus/structure.html.erb.md

 {::nomarkdown}
 <%= code_end %>
-{:/nomarkdown}
+{:/}

 ### Ordered list
 {:.ap}

-Some menus imply a certain order, such as book chapters or steps through forms.
-In the example below, the menu links to different sections of instructions for building a space ship.
-It uses an ordered list to reflect the order in which these sections are organized.
+In some instances, pages need to be read in a certain sequence, for example if the menu provides access to chapters in prose or steps in a construction manual.
+In the example below, following the order is important to properly build the space ship.

 {::nomarkdown}
 <%= code_start('','HTML') %>
-{:/nomarkdown}
+{:/}

 ~~~ html
 <ol>